Lithuania - Europe

 The practical budget pressure usually comes from three places: lodging around EUR 90-160 mid-range in the old town or easy central reach, meals around EUR 6-12 for bakery or simple lunch, EUR 16-30 for a stronger dinner, and EUR 45+ once the night becomes more destination-led, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Daily transport is light because central Vilnius is compact and airport transfers are short.
+Transport is rarely the biggest problem once you know the rough picture: Daily transport is light because central Vilnius is compact and airport transfers are short.

 Evenings in Vilnius are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.